Toxicologist

 Work experience

-Employers always value relevant work experience and some degrees provide related placements as part of the course.
-These, along with part-time work in a research laboratory or organisation, can help you develop practical skills and build up useful contacts.
+Employers always value relevant laboratory work experience, as it not only demonstrates your familiarity with lab procedures, but also shows your commitment and interest in the field.
+Some degrees provide related placements as part of the course but you could also look for part-time work in a research laboratory or related organisation.
+As well as developing practical skills, work experience can also help you to build up useful contacts.

-Student membership of a professional organisation such as the British Toxicology Society (BTS) is also useful for networking opportunities and keeping up to date with developments in toxicology and safety sciences.
+Student membership of a professional organisation such as the BTS is also useful for networking opportunities and keeping up to date with developments in toxicology and safety sciences.

 Find out more about the different kinds of work experience and internships that are available.